 Gas can

-Your kit may also include regional specific items like a snow brush/ice scraper, tarps, raincoats, traction aids like sand or non-clumping cat litter (for snow), shovels and so on.
+Your kit may also include regional specific items like a snow brush/ice scraper, tarps, raincoats, traction aids like sand or non-clumping cat litter (for snow), shovels, and so on.

 Whether you have a SUV or pickup capable of towing a trailer or a fuel-efficient commuter car, overloading can reduce gas mileage and increase safety risks.

-Overloading and/or underinflation can lead to instability, lower mpg, poor handling and tire damage, potentially causing an accident or leaving you and your passengers stranded.
+Overloading and/or underinflation can lead to instability, lower mpg, poor handling, and tire damage, potentially causing an accident or leaving you and your passengers stranded.

 Learn more about vehicle overloading and underinflation!